How to Trade Energy Classic Bullish Divergence and Bearish Divergence

 - Classic Bearish divergence

 Classic bullish divergence set-up forms when price is forming lower lows ( LL ), but the oscillator is making higher lows (HL).
-The example illustrated and explained below shows a picture of this energies setup.
+The example highlighted & described below displays a picture of this energies setup.

 Energy Classic Bullish Divergence